Fumble: Indiana football jersey misspelled as ‘Indinia’ - NewsBreak

 IOWA CITY, Iowa — Well, this was embarrassing.
 Call it a uniform malfunction.

-When players from the Indiana University football team took the field against Iowa on Saturday, one of their road jerseys had the college’s name misspelled.
+When players from the University of Indiana football team took the field against Iowa on Saturday, their road jerseys had the college’s name misspelled.
 Instead of “Indiana,” the name “Indinia” was emblazoned across the jersey of freshman running back David Holloman, the Indianapolis Star reported.

 The Hoosiers have had uniform alterations before.
 The last time the school played, the Big Ten logo was missing from the players’ jerseys, the newspaper reported.